 Burr & Forman is distinguished by its exceptional client relationships.

 COMMIT.
 As a firm, we commit our time, our talent, and our resources to delivering results for our clients.
 We work hard to understand what our clients need; we devote ourselves to ensuring that our clients have what they need to reach their own ambitious goals.

 INFORM.
 At Burr, we understand more than the law.
 We work to understand our clients' businesses; to understand the economic, political, financial, and technological developments that affect their goals.
 We inform ourselves so that we can more effectively serve our clients.
-It's a never-ending process, but as a result, we are more than a law firm; we are valued advisors.
+It's a never-ending process, but as a result, we are more than a law firm; we are valued advisers.

 INVOLVE.
 At Burr, we are participants.
 We give of our talents, not just to serve our clients, but to better the communities in which we live.
 Our professional, civic, and charitable actions also add to our breadth of knowledge and understanding.